Social Media

 Tip: Nearest bicycle rental here is at nearby Punggol Point Park.

 The Ulu Pandan Park Connector runs from Buona Vista to Pandan Reservoir and Jurong East through the Ghim Moh estates, Dover MRT station and the Holland Grove estates.
 Part of the Western Adventure Loop, the Ulu Pandan Park Connector runs along the canal before ending at Ayer-Rajah Expressway.
-The cycling routes here are lovely and flat with plenty of space for joggers and cyclists.
-Along the canal you’ll spot lots of birds like herons, kingfishers and grey-headed fish eagles, plus monitor lizards and if you’re lucky, otters!
+The cycling routes here are lovely and flat, with plenty of space for joggers and cyclists.
+Along the canal, you’ll spot lots of birds like herons, kingfishers and grey-headed fish eagles, plus monitor lizards and, if you’re lucky, otters!
 Look out for the now-defunct cast iron railway track and bridge across Sungei Ulu Pandan that was part of the old Jurong line.
 This route is really a winner for young tots on balance bikes and older kids alike.

 Looking to explore a different side of Singapore?
-The Green Corridor is a stunning stretch of lush jungly greenery that runs through the whole island of Singapore along the north-south axis, from Woodlands in the north to Tanjong Pagar in the south.
-The route follows the path of the old railway line which has since been converted into a trail open to walkers and cyclists.
+The Rail Corridor is a stunning stretch of lush, jungly greenery that runs through the whole island of Singapore along the north-south axis, from Woodlands in the north to Tanjong Pagar in the south.
+The route follows the path of the old railway line, which has since been converted into a trail open to walkers and cyclists.
 Google Maps can help you plan your route, but do watch out for closures along parts of the corridor where you may need to lift bikes from the path up and down steps, and cross the road, when the PCN path is interrupted.
-We love the very short cycle route on gravely paths along the Green Corridor that starts at Bukit Timah Rd (goes past the old train station remains) and ends up at GreenLeaf View – the greenery is just stunning!
+We love the very short cycle route on gravel paths along the Green Corridor that starts at Bukit Timah Rd (goes past the old train station remains) and ends up at GreenLeaf View – the greenery is just stunning!

 Take a public boat over to rustic, sleepy island Pulau Ubin (deets here) and you will feel like you are on holiday away from the hustle and bustle of Singapore.
 You can actually bring your own bikes over on the boat (surcharges may apply) or rent cycles at bike shops on Pulau Ubin.
-There are cycling routes that are kid-friendly and flat but others are steep.
-Beware the Ketam Trail which is Singapore’s first purpose-built mountain biking trail.
+There are cycling routes that are kid-friendly and flat, but others are steep.
+Beware the Ketam Trail, which is Singapore’s first purpose-built mountain biking trail.
 The island is well sign-posted, marking out trails for beginner and advanced cyclists.
 Bring a picnic and make a day of it or you can grab a casual Asian lunch with cold beer at one of the seafood spots in Pulau Village.

 Other Cycling Routes to check out:

-– Changi Coastal Road: Cycle along the canal on the Changi Coastal Road Park Connector bike path for a wide well-surfaced cycle routes that runs parallel to Changi Airport.
+Changi Coastal Road: Cycle along the canal on the Changi Coastal Road Park Connector bike path for a wide well-surfaced cycle routes that runs parallel to Changi Airport.
 We hear this route was good (pre-covid) for plane spotting!

-– Eastern Coastal Loop: A 17.5km cycle route of flat paths with great views of Gardens by the Bay and other iconic sights.
+Eastern Coastal Loop: A 17.5km cycle route of flat paths with great views of Gardens by the Bay and other iconic sights.
 The route connects Pasir Ris Park to East Coast Park with Tanjong Rhu Promenade on one end and Singapore Sports Hub on the other.

-– Kranji: Kranji countryside doesn’t have dedicated cycle paths so this route is only for families with older teens who are road safe.
+Kranji: Kranji countryside doesn’t have dedicated cycle paths, so this route is only for families with older teens who are road safe.
 The main route takes you past the World War II Battle of Kranji site and various agriculture and animal farms.

-– Sentosa: There are different cycle options on Sentosa with varying difficulty levels.
+Sentosa: There are different cycle options on Sentosa with varying difficulty levels.
 For a relaxed family cycle stick to the easier routes along the coastline.
 One cycling route starts at the Sentosa Boardwalk beside VivoCity left of the pedestrian boardwalk and from here you can cycle all the way to the beach!

 Psssst!
 If your kid has outgrown their bike or is just starting out in the cycling world – head over to our guide on the best bicycle shops in Singapore.